LYNDHURST PUBLIC SCHOOLS

 What does the Law Say?

-- The Anti-Bullying Bill of Rights law requires any reported incident of HIB that occurs on school property, at a school-sponsored event, or on a school bus must be investigated.
+- The Anti-Bullying Bill of Rights law requires any reported incident of HIB that occurs on or off school property, at a school-sponsored event, or on a school bus must be investigated.

 What is the definition of HIB?